bfdream/TurboIMS/README.md

 ## Disclaimer

-This application modifies your device'''s carrier configuration.
+This application modifies your device's carrier configuration.
 Use it at your own risk.
 The developers are not responsible for any damage or loss of functionality.

 ## License